abhirockzz/JAXRS2-0-Custom-Marshalling/README.md

-Java EE 7: Payload marshalling using RESTful web services using JAX-RS 2.0
+Java EE 7: Payload marshalling in RESTful web services using JAX-RS 2.0
 ===========================

 Consider a scenario where we already have rich domain Java objects available to us.
 But